vpenso/kubernetes-example/docs/README.md

 # Kubernetes

-Deploy Kubernetes on physical infrastructure requires:

-* Service to provision bare-metal nodes (installing the operating system)
-* **IPs are clustre-scoped**:
-  - All containers can communicate with all other containers without NAT
-  - All nodes can communicate with all containers (and vice-versa) without NAT
-  - The IP that a container sees itself as is the same IP that others see it as
-  - Can be layer 3 routed, or a overlay network (SDN).

 Kubernetes Setup - Custom Solutions [setup]:

 > If you already have a way to configure hosting resources, use kubeadm to